History of First Amendment to the United States Constitution in Timeline

 1971: Lemon v.
 Kurtzman

-In 1971, the points about action entangling the government with religion were combined into the Lemon test in Lemon v.
-Kurtzman, which declared that an action was an establishment if it met certain criteria.
+In 1971, the points were combined into the Lemon test in Lemon v.
+Kurtzman, declaring that an action was an establishment if certain conditions were met.

 1972: Chicago Police Dept. v.
 Mosley